floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 The correlation metric is used by #citeauthor(<yang_etal_2022>) and indicates the degree of correlation between the microservices.
 The authors calculate the correlation in two ways: the number of co-occurrence of the problem domain, and the adjacency relationship between problem domains.

+#citeauthor(<ma_etal_2022>) use the Adjusted Rand Index (ARI) as clustering evaluation criterion.
+The metric measures the similarity between two clusters in a decomposition, and ranges from -1 to 1, with 0 being the optimal value.

 ==== No metrics